katjaworska/katjaworska/README.md

 ### :bug::bug::bug: Portfolio in work :) :bug::bug::bug:<br>

 ## About me <br>
-I'm a graduate of the Wrocław University of Science and Technology (Control Engineering and Robotics at Mechanical Faculty).
+I'm a graduate of the Wrocław University of Science and Technology (I finished Control Engineering and Robotics at Mechanical Faculty).
 I worked for a long time at Volvo Buses as a Process Engineer, but decided to change my career path to Software Testing.
 I found it very interesting and I want to deepen my knowledge in this field. <br>

 ## My skills <br>
 ### Hard <br>